MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ```

 1. Review the image that Copilot generated.

-1. Use more prompts to iterate on the design (for example, `Make it green and blue`) until you have a logo with which you are happy.
+1. Use more prompts to iterate on the design (for example, `Make it green and blue`) until you have a logo you like.

+    > **Tip**: When Coplot generates images that contain text, you may notice some spelling errors.
+Try different prompts until you're happy with the results.

 1. Right-click the generated logo and copy it to the clipboard.
 Then paste it into the top of the business plan document, like this:

     ![Screenshot of a Word document with a Copilot-generated image.](./media/generative-ai/generated-image.png)